 Even after he married, Bernini kept the Bust of Costanza for 3 years in his studio.
 He finally gifted it to the Medici family (perhaps at his wife’s urging).

 9. The Competition Panels

 The Bargello also houses the Competition Panels.
-In 1401, Florence held a competition for a set of bronze doors to be made for the Baptistry of the Duomo.
+In 1401, Florence held a competition for a set of bronze doors to be made for the Baptistry of Florence Cathedral.
 Artists submitted bronze samples.
 This competition helped kick off the Renaissance.

 As a result of the competition, the city commissioned another set of doors form Ghiberti.
 Created between 1425-52, these doors were famously nicknamed the “Gates of Paradise” by Michelangelo.
 The originals are also housed in the Duomo Museum with copies on the eastern (main) doors of the Baptistry.

 Giambologna was the most important sculptor in Florence after Michelangelo.
 In fact, he was the greatest sculptor of the second half of the 16th century, a bridge between Michelangelo (Renaissance) and Gian Lorenzo Bernini (Baroque).